1900 N. Providence Rd.

 Women with similar issues come together to share their journey towards emotional healing.

-Our prayer group meets every Wednesday from noon to 1pm to pray for our centers, volunteers, and clients.
-If you have a heart for prayer, please join us.
+Our prayer group meets to pray for our centers, volunteers, and clients.

 Referrals to Resources

 We partner with other community organizations to meet the felt needs of our clients.
 In addition, we refer clients to professional counseling as needed.

 Read the story one of our clients is telling about the way their life was changed by our volunteers at CWM.